python/cpython/Doc/library/logging.rst

    directly.
 Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :class:`RotatingFileHandler` instances send error messages to disk
+#. :class:`RotatingFileHandler` instances send messages to disk
    files, with support for maximum log file sizes and log file rotation.

-#. :class:`TimedRotatingFileHandler` instances send error messages to
+#. :class:`TimedRotatingFileHandler` instances send messages to
    disk files, rotating the log file at certain timed intervals.

-#. :class:`SocketHandler` instances send error messages to TCP/IP
+#. :class:`SocketHandler` instances send messages to TCP/IP
    sockets.

-#. :class:`DatagramHandler` instances send error messages to UDP
+#. :class:`DatagramHandler` instances send messages to UDP
    sockets.

-#. :class:`SMTPHandler` instances send error messages to a designated
+#. :class:`SMTPHandler` instances send messages to a designated
    email address.

-#. :class:`SysLogHandler` instances send error messages to a Unix
+#. :class:`SysLogHandler` instances send messages to a Unix
    syslog daemon, possibly on a remote machine.

-#. :class:`NTEventLogHandler` instances send error messages to a
+#. :class:`NTEventLogHandler` instances send messages to a
    Windows NT/2000/XP event log.

-#. :class:`MemoryHandler` instances send error messages to a buffer
+#. :class:`MemoryHandler` instances send messages to a buffer
    in memory, which is flushed whenever specific criteria are met.

-#. :class:`HTTPHandler` instances send error messages to an HTTP
+#. :class:`HTTPHandler` instances send messages to an HTTP
    server using either ``GET`` or ``POST`` semantics.

 #. :class:`WatchedFileHandler` instances watch the file they are